LaTina M. Steele, Ph.D.

 - BI 399 Senior Seminar

-Dr. Steele’s research interests include marine community ecology, aquatic/marine plant chemical ecology, invasive species ecology, and the effects of humans on aquatic and marine ecosystems.
+Dr. Steele’s research interests include marine community ecology, aquatic/marine plant chemical ecology, invasive plant ecology, and coastal habitat restoration.
 Her specific research areas include:

 - Role of chemical and plant-herbivore interactions in determining invasion success of non-native aquatic plants